-3.2 Habitats, Actions, and Composition
+3.2 Habitats, actions, and composition

-Airports have control towers, runways, taxiways, gates, and terminals.
-These are all available in the airport habitat.
-These are entities and relationships that the habitat knows about, but they are latent rather than part of the situation's minimal model.
-The principal activity at airports is air travel, and, if we ignore its personal aspects (making reservations, getting to/from the airport, buying food, shopping), the most salient aspect of air travel is the flights.
+Airports have control towers, runways, taxiways, gates, terminals, etc. These are all available in the airport habitat.
+As we described in §2.4, these are entities and relationships that the habitat knows about, but they are latent rather than part of the minimal model actually in the situation.

+The principal activity at airports is air-travel, and if we ignore its personal aspects (making reservations, getting to/from the airport, buying food, shopping, etc.), the most salient aspect of air-travel is the flights.
 Flights are also habitats.
-They have a plane (the equipment), a crew, passengers, baggage, and food.
-They are run by particular airlines, have a flight number, and travel from one airport to another.
+They have a plane (the equipment), a crew, passengers, baggage, food, etc. They are run by particular airlines, have a flight number, and travel from one airport to another.

 In the telic reading of flight, the habitat includes a script that lays out the typical sequence of events and activities that constitute air travel.
 Airplanes are containers and they can move.
-Like any moving container, when they move (taxi, take off, fly, land), they convey their contents with them from their starting point to their destination.
-There are enough of these 'passenger-transporters' in the world that they form a useful composite class: cars, buses, trains, bicycle-pulled carts, trucks, and others.
-This ensures that their common core is shared, particularly, for our purposes, the words that accrue to this level, such as passenger.
+Like any moving container, when they move (taxi, take off, fly, land) they convey their contents with them from their starting point to their destination.
+There are enough of these passenger-transporters in the world that they form a useful composite class: cars, buses, trains, bicycle-pulled carts, trucks, etc. This ensures that their common core is shared, particularly for our purposes the words that accrue to this level, such as passenger.